atonderski/lidarclip/README.md

 ## Dataset preparation

 We refer to the official download and preparation instructions for [ONCE](https://once-for-auto-driving.github.io/download.html) and [NuScenes](https://nuscenes.org/nuscenes#download).
+For ONCE, you'll also need the ImageSets folder from [the ONCE devkit](https://github.com/once-for-auto-driving/once_devkit).
 Once the dataset directories are set up according to the official instructions, our code works without any additional steps.
 Note that NuScenes is entirely optional and only used for evaluating domain shift capabilities.

 ## Citation